Read more at: Meet the Dean

 John Carpenter, Chief Technology Officer

-Chris M. Kormis leads, develops, and implements strategies for the school’s marketing and communications efforts, as well as alumni, corporate, and community relations initiatives.
+Chris M. Kormis leads, develops, and implements strategies for the school’s marketing and communications efforts.
+The school’s alumni, corporate, and community relations initiatives also report up to Kormis.
 She is the brand manager and primary spokesperson, after the dean, to all external audiences.
-Kormis also oversees the administration for the McDonough School of Business Board of Advisors and Parents Advisory Council and coordinates stewardship activities with the university’s advancement office.
+Kormis also coordinates stewardship activities with the university’s advancement office.

-Kormis previously served for 18 years at The George Washington University, departing as assistant vice president for University Relations, winning numerous awards.
-Since joining Georgetown McDonough in 2009, she and her team have increased media mentions from 290 in 2008 to more than 6,500 in 2011, launched a new graphic identity for the school, and consolidated advertising and brand management.
-The school has earned awards for its media relations efforts and its Georgetown Business magazine.
+Kormis previously served for 18 years at The George Washington University, departing as assistant vice president for University Relations.
+Since joining Georgetown McDonough in 2009, she and her team have increased media mentions from 290 in 2008 to more than 11,000 in 2014, launched a new graphic identity for the school, and consolidated advertising and brand management.
+The school has earned several awards for its media relations efforts, its Georgetown Business magazine, and other publications

 Other leadership in the offices of Marketing and Communications and Alumni and External Relations include: